 Increasingly severe drought, loss of water and diminished harvests means less food to eat and sell.

 Villagers have lost water and watched crops fail as temperatures rise, forcing them to consider migration.

 CRS Joins Other NGOs in Uniting with Pearl Jam to Urge Action on Afghanistan

 Economic crisis, food insecurity, political upheaval affecting millions of Afghans

 CRS' History in Afghanistan

-Catholic Relief Services began supporting development efforts in Afghanistan in 1998 as a member of the Caritas Network, and initiated direct operations in Afghanistan in early 2002.
+CRS began supporting development efforts in Afghanistan in 1998 as a member of the Caritas Network, and initiated direct operations in Afghanistan in early 2002.
 CRS currently works in Herat, Ghor, Bamiyan, Daykundi and Kabul Provinces.